Timing and Structure

 Epipolar geometry and the essential matrix.
 Recovery of depth by triangulation.
 Uncalibrated cameras and the fundamental matrix.
 The correspondence problem.
 Structure from motion.
 3D shape examples from multiple view stereo.

 Basic architectures for deep learning in computer vision.
 Object detection, classification and semantic segmentation.
 Object recognition, feature embedding and metric learning.
-Transformers for computer vision and self-supervised learning.
+Transformer architectures and self-supervised learning.

 Discussion of examples papers and past examination papers will be integrated with lectures.